Assisi Cathedral: Interior

 In 1571 the interior of the cathedral, originally Romanesque in style, was completely modified in late Renaissance style by the architect Gian Galeazzo Alessi from Perugia.
 It consists of a central nave, two aisles, separated by massive pillars, an apse and a dome.

 In the interior, at the baptismal font at the beginning of the right aisle, Saint Francis was baptised in 1182 and Saint Clare in 1193, as were many of their original followers, and in 1838 Saint Gabriel of Our Lady of Sorrows.
 The font was fashioned from an ancient granite column and is girdled by an iron grating.
 The terracotta tabernacle was a present in 1882 on the occasion of the 700th anniversary of Saint Francis's birth.

 On the right aisle is the Chapel of the Blessed Sacrament in Baroque style (begun in 1541 and enlarged in 1663), partly frescoed in 1663 by the local painter Giacomo Giorgetti, a pupil of Giovanni Lanfranco.
 The nine wall paintings are attributed to the 17th-century painter Andrea Carlone.

 The Chapel of Our Lady of Consolation was built in 1496 as a consequence of a miracle.
 In 1494 people had seen the image of Our Lady of Sorrows weeping over the Christ in her arms.
 This German terracotta sculpture from the early 15th century has recently been stolen.
 An identical wooden copy now stands at the same place.

 The 19th-century main altar stands under the octagonal Renaissance crossing dome over the remains of Saint Rufinus.
 On both sides stand the marble statues of Saint Francis and Saint Clare by Giovanni Duprè.
 In the apse stands the majestic choir, with 22 stalls, decorated with wooden carvings by Giovanni di Pier Jacopo da San Severino (1520).
 The statue of Saint Rufinus by Lemoyne stands at the center of the choir.

 There are several paintings by Dono Doni: Christ adored by Saints (1555); on the two altars on both sides of the major one, there are two more works: Deposition (1562) and Crucifixion (1563).

 Under the cathedral there is a crypt with the pagan Roman sarcophagus from the 3rd century, asserted to have once contained the remains of Saint Rufinus.
 It bears across its front, as many sarcophagi do, a bas-relief with the myth of Diana and Endymion, offering a pagan vision of tranquil afterlife.
 Here are also the Pozzo della Mensa, a medieval well, and the ruins of a Carolingian cloister from the 10th century.

 Museo del Duomo

-The Museo Diocesano e Cripta di San Rufino (Museum of the Cathedral and Crypt of San Rufino) was opened in 1941.
-It contains the following works associated with the cathedral:
+The Museo Diocesano e Cripta di San Rufino ("Museum of the Cathedral and Crypt of San Rufino") was opened in 1941.
+It houses a collection of artworks and liturgical objects associated with the cathedral, including: